sabidahmedsunve/sabidahmedsunve/README.md

 I am currently pursuing an **MSc in Artificial Intelligence & Data Science** at the **University of Hull (London Study Centre), United Kingdom**.

 My background in **Computer Science & Engineering** has given me a strong foundation in programming, software development, and analytical problem-solving.
-I am now advancing that foundation through postgraduate study and practical work in artificial intelligence, machine learning and data science.
+I am now advancing that foundation through postgraduate study and practical work in artificial intelligence, machine learning, and data science.

-I am particularly interested in developing intelligent systems that are technically sound, explainable and useful in real-world settings.
+I am particularly interested in developing intelligent systems that are technically sound, explainable, and useful in real-world settings.

 <table>